Muccarini/Hangfire.Community.Dashboard.Forms/README.md

 ![Build Status](https://github.com/Muccarini/Hangfire.Community.Dashboard.Forms/actions/workflows/Master-Build.yml/badge.svg?branch=master)

-Hangfire.Community.Dashboard.Forms lets you to define dynamic jobs that adapts to any scenario, write it once, and it just works.
+Hangfire.Community.Dashboard.Forms lets you define dynamic jobs that adapt to any scenario, write it once, and it just works.
 By leveraging the UI’s dynamic representation of C# constructs (classes, interfaces, lists, and nested objects), the dashboard achieves true polymorphism: forms are auto-generated to match your job signatures, no front-end code required.

 ---